JLockerman/FuzzyLog/README.md

-_This work is funded by [NSF grant 1637385](https://nsf.gov/awardsearch/showAward?AWD_ID=1637385).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation._
+_This work is funded by [NSF grant 1637385](https://nsf.gov/awardsearch/showAward?AWD_ID=1637385)_.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 # delos-rust